Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings

 \subsection{Helly Rings}

 We now study monomial Helly rings.
-Although we do not have a precise characterization of this property in terms of discrete convexity, we show vǐa a chain of implications that every Z-hole-free ring is Helly, and every monomial Helly ring is Z-1-convex (cf.~Figure~\ref{figure:link}).
+Although we do not have a precise characterization of this property in terms of discrete convexity, we show via a chain of implications that every Z-hole-free ring is Helly, and every monomial Helly ring is Z-1-convex (see~Figure~\ref{figure:link}).

 Let $R=\FF[\rx_1,\ldots,\rx_n]/I$ be a monomial ring.
 Recall that $R$ is {\em Z-hole-free} if $Z_E(R)$ is hole-free, i.e.\ $Exp(I) = cnv(Exp(I)) \cap {\mathbb Z}^n$.
 We first show that all Z-hole-free rings have the no cancellations property.